rmarable/Ec2InstanceMaker/README.md

 * Deployment of EC2 Spot instances with a adjustable price buffer to help prevent terminations caused by Spot market fluctuations.

+* Deployment of instance families into EC2 placement groups utilizing the "cluster" strategy.

 * Variable EBS root volume sizes up to 16 TB.

 * Automatic application of EBS optimization for supported instance types.